Douro River E-Bike & Boat

 Overview

 On its way to the Atlantic, the Douro meanders through a dramatic landscape.
 It flows through deep gorges and passes steeply terraced slopes that bear witness to its 2,000-year-old wine culture.
-The mild climate not only allows vines to thrive but also olive and almond trees.
+The mild climate not only allows vines to thrive, but olive and almond trees as well.

 The Douro Valley has been designated a UNESCO World Heritage region.
 The Portuguese people and others claim it is the most beautiful wine region in the world.
-Walls of schist support the climbing, gravity-defying vineyards, constructed over the centuries, each stone laid by hand, creating an astonishing and unique landscape.
+Walls of schist support the climbing, gravity-defying vineyards, constructed over the centuries with each stone laid by hand to create an astonishing and unique landscape.

 Explore the land of discoverers, kings, and port wine!